The making of a DIY bed frame with built-in storage and a lot of great trips.

 Pimp my van!

 In order to make their van more comfortable and to make it easier to get around inside, Élaine and Karine came up with the idea of designing a custom sofa bed frame.
 To make this DIY project a reality, they turned to tinktube.
+This is the plan Esteban came up with, if you want to build your own sofa bed!

 They were won over by the many qualities of this tube and joint connector system.
 In addition to being very flexible, easy-to-use, and affordable, tinktube products occupy less space and are much lighter than comparable structures made of wood; a criterion to take into account when planning a van’s interior layout.